Patriots Way - In Bill We Trust

 But Belichick is not at all infallible when it comes to personnel decisions, scouting, or veteran pick-ups.
 Despite being labeled a genius at these efforts as well, the truth is he is middle of the road when it comes to making draft selections and trades for players.

 For every Randy Moss, there is an Ocho (Chad Johnson).
 For every Rob Gronkowski, there is a Ron Brace.
-For every moment of utter brilliance (taking a safety in a Denver game, so they could be in a position to win the game after the fact) there have been miscalculations (calling a play on 4th and 2, short of their own 30 yard line).
+For every moment of utter brilliance (taking a safety in a Denver game, so they could be in a position to win the game after the fact) there have been miscalculations (calling a play on 4th and 2, short of their own 30 yard line) as seen in the video below.

 In Bill we trust.